tawesoft/untrusted.py/README.md

 you from using their values accidentally.
 This provides not just "visible tainting", but runtime guarantees and statically-verifiable type safety.

-Strategies for sanitizing, escaping and validating input is out of scope for this module.
+Strategies for sanitizing, escaping, normalising or validating input are out of scope for this module.

 ## Status